Installing the Omarchy ISO is intentionally simple and opinionated:

 - Format as: NTFS, Default allocation size, and label it something like Shared or Media

-And I mounted it on Omarchy Linux:
+And then I mounted it as a drive on Omarchy Linux:

 - Run